 How to Clean and Maintain a Stone Bath

-Like every bath - or in fact bathroom cleaning in general - stone baths benefit from routine care in order for them to remain in good condition.
-This hub takes you through how you should clean your stone bath on a regular occurrence, and what to do in the event of scratches or other damage.
+Like every bath, stone baths require routine care in order for them to remain in good condition.
+This article takes you through how you should clean your stone bath on a regular occurrence, and what to do in the event of scratches or other damage.

-It doesn't take a lot of effort and won't cost you much, so there's no real excuse for not knowing how to properly maintain your stone bath after reading this Hub Page.
+It doesn't take a lot of effort and won't cost you much, so there's no real excuse for not knowing how to properly maintain your stone bath.

 When it comes to cleaning the bath soapy water, ammonia-based cleaners (make sure you avoid using window cleaners) or solid surface cleaners will be all you need to remove the majority of dirt and residue from all types of stone finishes.
 If the residue is still stubbornly clinging to its new home then a stronger cleaner needs to be used.

-The type of surface your stone bath has is important because regular cleaning may result in the level of gloss on the surface rasing overtime.
-So while there are commonly threee types of finishes available - matt, semi-glossy and glossy - your bath will most likely not retain its original finish over a long period.
+The type of surface your stone bath has is important, because regular cleaning may result in the level of gloss on the surface rising overtime.
+So, while there are commonly three types of finishes available—matt, semi-glossy, and glossy—your bath will most likely not retain its original finish over a long period.